svpino/ml.school/program/metaflow/README.md

 1. [Create a new AWS account](https://aws.amazon.com/free/) if you don't have one.

-2. Open the *IAM service* and create a new role with the name `penguins`.
+2. Go to the *IAM service* and create a new role with the name `penguins`.
 We'll use this role to define the permissions we need to run the deployment pipeline.

 3. After creating the role, modify its trust relationship to allow any user to assume this role.
-Open the *Trust relationships* tab and modify its content with the document below.
+Open the *Trust relationships* tab and modify its content using the document below.
 Make sure you replace `[AWS ACCOUNT ID]` with your AWS account ID:

 ```json
 {